In Iris’s words…

 It’s very stressful for me and obviously for my husband as well.
 He has a lot to put up with!”

-After being discharged from hospital the person you care for may need ongoing care and support, either at home or in a ...
+After being discharged from hospital you may need ongoing care and support, either at home or in a care home.